 To learn more about my book and its methods please see the following links:

 Taken directly from the book, each chapter includes a range of exercises including Q & A, vocabulary, journaling, self-examination evaluations, and online, media-based assignments.
-Introducing the chapters, I will include a unique set of instructions allowing youth to get the most out this class.
+Introducing the chapters, I will include a unique set of instructions to allow youth to get the most out this class.

 Week 2: Understanding Slavery, Part 1

 Book Chapter 1: emphasis on vocabulary and term definitions